Industry Super Australia

-Industry Super Australia
+It has 15 industry super funds as members, which between them hold 5 million accounts.

+Not every industry super fund is a member of the peak body, but most are, including Australia's largest industry funds such as AustralianSuper, CBUS, HESTA, and HostPlus.
+Some funds unaffiliated with ISA still refer to themselves as 'industry super funds' for historical reasons.

-Industry Super Australia (ISA) is "a research and advocacy body for Industry SuperFunds", which aims to make the most of the retirement savings of the individual members of its member funds.
-It is a peak body for the industry superannuation sector.
-ISA comprises 15 industry super funds as members, each of which is not-for-profit, including AustralianSuper, Hostplus and Cbus.
-ISA-member funds collectively hold about 5 million accounts.
+The body styles itself as "a research and advocacy body for Industry SuperFunds", which aims to make the most of the retirement savings of the individual members of its member funds.

-As of September 2020, the Board of ISA is chaired by Greg Combet and includes representatives from industry super funds, former state and federal ministers, and the ACTU Secretary, Sally McManus.
+As of September 2020, the Board of ISA is chaired by Greg Combet and includes representatives from industry super funds, former (mostly Labor) state and federal ministers, and the ACTU Secretary, Sally McManus.

 Advertising campaigns

 ISA manages collective projects on behalf of its member funds, including research, policy development, government relations and advocacy, as well as coordinating the Industry SuperFunds Joint Marketing Campaign.
 The campaign is responsible for a number of prominent advertising and marketing campaigns, including the long-running “Compare the Pair” television and press campaign, which has run multiple iterations over many years, has achieved household recognition throughout Australia.
 The campaign is currently in its 3rd generation.

 The "From little things" campaign used Paul Kelly and Kev Carmody's song "From Little Things, Big Things Grow" from September 2009 until the end of 2014.
 After that, the Ben Lee song "We're All in This Together" would be used.